 My friends would tell me they couldn’t eat certain things before they breastfed their babies, and they complained about their cracked, painful nipples.
 I was sure breastfeeding wasn’t for me.
 I didn’t want to be stared at by people when I attempted to breastfeed my baby in public.

-My mind was made up, until one day when I was surfing the internet, and I found the website www.notmilk.com.
+My mind was made up, until one day when I was surfing the internet, and I found some articles about the benefits of breastfeeding.
 That’s when it hit me – my feelings didn’t matter.
 The only thing that mattered was giving my baby the best, healthiest start I could.
 If you’re on the fence about breastfeeding or you’ve decided not to do it, let me share with you some of the things I learned that changed my mind.

 Share this Image On Your Site